A9-dev/yjs-prolog-env/README.md

      - Rebuild the Prolog knowledge base

 4. API Endpoints:
-   - `POST /api/rules` - Add a new Prolog rule
+   - `POST /api/prolog` - Add new Prolog rules
    - `POST /api/query` - Execute a Prolog query
      - You can find example queries in `example_queries/` for each example prolog rule set in `example_prolog/`.